devgateway/wp-react-lib/wp-react-lib/README.md

 # WordPress React Lib
 An easy way to integrate your react application with the world's **most popular** content management system. **wp-react-lib** uses the [Wordpress REST API](https://developer.wordpress.org/rest-api/) to load content into your classic React.js stack, it also allows embedding your own React.js components within pages and posts.

+# Building
+Run npm install to install all dependencies and npm run dist to build the library.

 # Dependecies